GovTechSG/apex-complete-docs/sections/consuming/create-application.md

 ## Step 1 - Finding the Applications page

-The first step to consuming APIs, is to first create an application.
+The first step to consuming APIs, is to create an application.
 You may begin this step by navigating to the apps page (found in the **Applications** tab in the navigation bar), and by clicking on the `Create Application` button.

 ![Image](./_assets/apps.png)